On this page

 • served a sentence in a youth justice centre (including juvenile justice centre or youth training centre) within the past five years.

-• been a client supervised by a corrections agency, (e.g., on a supervised community order or placed in home detention) within the past 10 years
+• been a client supervised by a corrections agency, (e.g., a supervised community order or placed in home detention) within the past 10 years

 • been found guilty of a sexual offence, a homicide, or a drug trafficking offence.